 GRTU decided to take some action.
 With donations from chapter members, we established a legal defense fund and retained legal counsel.
 We filed with the Texas Natural Resource Conservation Committee to force GBRA to release sustained summer flows that would insure the survival of the Trout through the heat of the summer.
 We were granted Petitioner status and after several years of negotiations, we arrived at an agreement with GBRA for trout protective flows that will sustain the trout fishery in over 10 miles of river.

 Now more than ever, the future looks bright for the Trout of the Guadalupe River.
 These flows also have the additional benefit that all popular traditional river activities are also enhanced by these increased summertime flows which help the local economy.

 In addition to our trout stockings and conservation programs on the Guadalupe, The GRTU also supports many local community projects like; Friends of the River annual river clean up, Project Kidfish; to introduce children to flyfishing, and Trout in the Classroom.

 The Guadalupe River Chapter of Trout Unlimited invites you to join our Chapter.
-We have General Meetings 3 times a year on the fourth Saturday of October, January, and April where there are activities, featured presentation, drawings and lunch.
-At our meetings we discuss our plans for the future of the Guadalupe River with the membership.
+We have General Meetings 3 times a year and look forward to meeting you at these.
+Information on these meetings is available at http://grtu.org/chapter-meeting/.
+At our meetings, we discuss our plans for the future of the Guadalupe River with the membership.
 We invite authors, experts, and guides to speak at our meetings about conservation, fishing techniques and destinations around the world.
 So come to one of general meetings and see for yourself what our chapter is all about.